 Coverage is approximately 10m2 per litre (so 25m2 for a 2.5L tin) Touch dry in 1 hour, recoatable after 2-4 hours.
 You may need to allow a tad longer in cool or damp conditions.
 Do not apply at temperatures below 5°C, that’s a bit chilly.

 Usually not.
-We don’t sell primer because COAT paint is considered self-priming and has excellent coverage, so it will easily tackle regular walls and trim in two coats.
+COAT paint is considered self-priming and has excellent coverage, so it will easily tackle regular walls and trim in two coats.
 We do sell a water-based primer for UPVC, bare metal or unstable and glossy surfaces though - where the paint just needs that stable surface to adhere properly.
 And if you’re painting brand new plaster or unpainted trim, you'll need to apply a mist coat first - slightly watered down emulsion - before finishing with your COAT colour.

 If you’ve ever found yourself down the paint aisles in a DIY shop completely losing the will, looking at thousands of tiny colour chips, we hear you.
 Less is more.
 We’ve spent the last 12 months curating the perfect 36 colours for all your interior projects - meaning, we’ve done the hard work so you don’t have to.
 Our colours have personality and only make the palette if we would paint it and be proud of the finish in our own homes.
 At COAT, we believe you’re the expert, you know your style.
 Whatever look or feel you’re after, a COAT colour will ensure you’re on trend and part of a community improving their living space one room at a time.